-Turns out there aren’t that many other people on the Internet who are perhaps *quite* as into weird science as we are, but we did find these circus-themed science experiments to try out!
+Turns out there aren’t that many other people on the Internet who are perhaps *quite* as into weird science as we are, but we did find these circus STEM activities to try out!

 And who knows, we may be making more of our own circus science experiments in the near future now that our curiosity has been peaked!